Georgia Eviction Notice

 Types of Georgia Eviction Notice Forms

-Georgia 3 Day Notice To Quit for Nonpayment of Rent: This notice is issued when a tenant fails to pay rent or other fees.
-It can be filed the day after rent is due, and the tenant must pay all past due amounts or vacate within three business days.
+Landlords issue this notice when tenants fail to pay rent or other fees.
+Additionally, they can file it the day after rent is due.
+Tenants must pay all past due amounts or vacate within three business days.
 This requirement will take effect on July 1, 2024.

-Georgia Notice To Comply or Vacate: This notice is used for lease violations, such as property damage or health and safety issues.
-The landlord may allow the tenant time to correct the violation.
-If not corrected, the tenant must vacate by the specified termination date.
+Landlords use this notice for lease violations, such as property damage or health and safety issues.
+Furthermore, landlords may allow tenants time to correct the violation.
+If tenants do not correct it, they must vacate by the specified termination date.

-Georgia Immediate Notice To Vacate: This notice is issued for illegal activities on the property, such as drug-related offenses.
-The tenant must vacate immediately upon receiving this notice, with no opportunity for corrective action.
+Landlords issue this notice for illegal activities on the property, such as drug-related offenses.
+Additionally, tenants must vacate immediately upon receiving this notice, with no opportunity for corrective action.

-Georgia 30 Day Notice To Vacate: This notice is applicable for terminating a month-to-month lease or an expired lease.
-The tenant must receive notice at least 30 calendar days before the termination date.
+This notice applies to terminating month-to-month leases or expired leases.
+Furthermore, tenants must receive notice at least 30 calendar days before the termination date.

-Georgia 60 Day Notice To Vacate: Similar to the 30-day notice but typically used by landlords, this notice requires at least 60 days of notice for terminating a month-to-month lease or expired lease.
+Similar to the 30-day notice but typically used by landlords, this notice requires at least 60 days of notice for terminating month-to-month leases or expired leases.

 How to Write an Eviction Notice in Georgia

-To ensure legal compliance, an eviction notice should include the following elements:
+To ensure legal compliance, eviction notices should include the following elements:

-- Full names of the landlord and tenant, along with the rental address.
+- Full names of the landlord and tenant, along with the rental address

-- The basis for terminating the tenancy and any corrective actions required.
+- The basis for terminating the tenancy and any corrective actions required

-- The termination date of the lease or tenancy.
+- The termination date of the lease or tenancy

-- Updated contact information for the landlord.
+- Updated contact information for the landlord

-- The landlord’s signature.
+- The landlord’s signature

-- A certificate of service indicating the delivery date and method.
+- A certificate of service indicating the delivery date and method

 Calculating Expiration Date in Georgia